+APPENDIX - 401(k) SAVINGS AND PROFIT-SHARING PLAN INVESTMENT OPTIONS
-Fund Name William Blair Small Mid Cap Growth CIT - Class III

-Objective: The Fund seeks capital appreciation to outperform its benchmark, the Russell 2500 Growth Index, and its peers over a full market cycle.
+Fund Name Description William Blair Small Mid Cap Growth CIT - Class III Ticker: N/A Objective: The Fund seeks capital appreciation to outperform its benchmark, the Russell 2500 Growth Index, and its peers over a full market cycle.
 Strategy: The Fund is a diversified portfolio of 65-80 holdings, investing in common stocks of small and mid cap quality companies that are expected to have solid growth in earnings.
 Risk: Growth stocks can perform differently from the market as a whole and can be more volatile than other types of stocks.
 The securities of smaller, less well-known companies can be more volatile than those of larger companies.
 Stock markets are volatile and can decline significantly in response to adverse issuer, political, regulatory, market, economic or other developments.
 These risks may be magnified in foreign markets.
 Additional risk information for this product may be found in the prospectus or other product materials, if available.

-Who may want to invest: Someone who is seeking the potential for long-term share-price appreciation.
+Short-term Redemption Fee Note: None Who may want to invest: Someone who is seeking the potential for long-term share-price appreciation.
 Someone who is willing to accept the generally greater price volatility associated both with growth-oriented stocks and with smaller companies.
 Footnotes: The investment option is a collective investment trust.
 It is managed by William Blair Funds.
 This description is only intended to provide a brief overview of the fund.
 Russell 2500 Growth Index is a market capitalization-weighted index designed to measure the performance of the small to mid-cap growth segment of the U.S. equity market.
 It includes those Russell 2500 Index companies with higher price-to-book ratios and higher forecasted growth rates.
 This investment option is not a mutual fund.